SAFe Methodology Tutorial: What is Scaled Agile Framework

 Principles of these Lean-Agile Leaders

 - Develop People

 - Inspire and Align with Mission; Minimize Constraints

 - Unlock the Intrinsic Motivation of Knowledge Workers

 Lean Agile Mind-Set:

 SAFe is derived from Lean manufacturing principles and practices.
 Based on these factors SAFe presents the "SAFe House of Lean".
 It is inspired by "house" of lean Toyota.

-The Goal of lean is unbeatable: To deliver maximum customer value in a shortest lead time with highest possible quality to customer
+The Goal of lean is unbeatable: To deliver maximum customer value in the shortest lead time with the highest possible quality to customer